 Rule 53.
-Starvation as a Method of WarfareRule 53.
 The use of starvation of the civilian population as a method of warfare is prohibited.

 State practice establishes this rule as a norm of customary international law applicable in both international and non-international armed conflicts.

 This provision was generally considered new at the time of the adoption of Additional Protocol I but since then has hardened into a rule of customary international law.
 Under the Statute of the International Criminal Court, “intentionally using starvation of civilians as a method of warfare” is a war crime in international armed conflicts.

 In addition, this rule is contained in other instruments pertaining also to non-international armed conflicts.

 The 26th International Conference of the Red Cross and Red Crescent in 1995 strongly condemned “attempts to starve civilian populations in armed conflicts” and stressed “the prohibition on using starvation of civilians as a method of warfare”.

 Rules 54–56 are a corollary to the prohibition of starvation of civilians as a method of warfare.
 This means that attacking objects indispensable to the survival of the civilian population (see Rule 54) and denying access of humanitarian aid intended for civilians in need, including deliberately impeding humanitarian aid (see Rule 55) or restricting the freedom of movement of humanitarian relief personnel (see Rule 56) may constitute violations of the prohibition of starvation.
 Practice in respect of Rules 54–56 further reinforces this rule’s status as a norm of customary international law.

 The prohibition of starvation as a method of warfare does not prohibit siege warfare as long as the purpose is to achieve a military objective and not to starve a civilian population.
 This is stated in the military manuals of France and New Zealand.

 Likewise, the prohibition of starvation as a method of warfare does not prohibit the imposition of a naval blockade as long as the purpose is to achieve a military objective and not to starve a civilian population.
 This principle is set forth in the San Remo Manual on Naval Warfare and in several military manuals which further specify that if the civilian population is inadequately provided for, the blockading party must provide for free passage of humanitarian relief supplies.